Roots to Resiliency

 This course is designed to support an experiential and embodied deepening into your capacity to support others with attunement. presence and therapeutic wisdom, drawing on concepts that are transferable to diverse and unique contexts.
 This course is not an intellectual endeavor to gain prescriptive how-to's or techniques.

 An openness to engage in self-inquiry around your own grief is necessary.
 Similar to any in-person counseling training, self-reflection and your own continued healing is part of the program.
 The more we can be with and understand our own grief process, the better able we are to show up for others in healing and effective ways.
 This training is delivered with this axiom as foundation.

 I welcome folks of diverse lived experiences and skill levels who are supporting others through grief of any kind, and who have experience working through and with their own grief in healing ways.
 Whether you have years of experience in the helping profession, or are newly on the path to tending grief - you are welcomed and will receive benefit from the content.
 This course is a trauma-aware and resiliency-focused framework that provides accessible, practical and soulful approaches that can be integrated into your caring relationships, now.
 All the skills are transferable to different and multiple loss contexts.

-**Please note: If you are currently experiencing active acute grief, I recommend reaching out for some support sessions before the course starts and to assess if this is the right timing.
+**Please note: If you are currently experiencing active acute grief, I recommend reaching out to me and we can discuss if this is the right timing to meet your needs.
 While the content will invite personal reflection, it is aimed towards deepening your capacity supporting others.